YashWasnik7/data_portfolio_projects/README.md

-This script is to demonstrate my python coding skills
+This script is to demonstrate my python coding skills to scrape data